Image

 ITE providers must also:

-• demonstrate understanding of and integrate work-based pedagogy in their programme delivery and design.
+• Demonstrate understanding of and integrate work-based pedagogy in their programme delivery and design.
 They must work with host schools on this design and delivery.

-• demonstrate how SOTP delivers wraparound support and structure for student teachers
+• Demonstrate how SOTP delivers wraparound support and structure for student teachers

-include explicit focus on preparing teachers to teach the new curriculum, including structured literacy, mathematics and the science of learning
+include explicit focus on preparing teachers to teach the new curriculum, including structured literacy, mathematics and the science of learning.

-• demonstrate how assessment includes authentic evidence generated through practice, including onsite assessment involving mentor teachers and other school staff where appropriate
+• Demonstrate how assessment includes authentic evidence generated through practice, including onsite assessment involving mentor teachers and other school staff where appropriate.

-• have clear agreements with schools that address how student teachers will be supported onsite by experienced mentor teachers
+• Have clear agreements with schools that address how student teachers will be supported onsite by experienced mentor teachers.

-• offer opportunities for mentor teachers to enhance their mentoring skills
+• Offer opportunities for mentor teachers to enhance their mentoring skills.

-• have clear agreements with host schools on how they work together to select student teachers.
+• Have clear agreements with host schools on how they work together to select student teachers.

 Contact us

-If you have any questions, we're here to help.
+Email if you have any questions, we're here to help.

 expand_less